Signal, Stress, and Selection

 03A Note on Organ-Level Observations

-The liver research that informed part of this framework presents a question worth addressing directly: when the liver shows improvement in the context of this protocol, reduced fat accumulation, improved insulin sensitivity, reduced inflammatory markers, is that a consequence of liver-targeted intervention, or of something more systemic?
+The liver research that informed part of this framework raises a question worth addressing directly: when the liver shows improvement in the context of this protocol, reduced fat accumulation, improved insulin sensitivity, reduced inflammatory markers, is that a consequence of liver-targeted intervention, or of something more systemic?

-The answer, from the mechanistic architecture described here, is firmly the latter.
+The answer, from the mechanistic architecture described here, is the latter.
 The protocol does not target the liver.
 It targets the systemic metabolic environment: chronic insulin excess, mTOR hyperactivation, suppressed AMPK, elevated inflammatory tone, impaired mitochondrial quality.
 The liver, as the primary site of insulin signalling regulation and the organ most directly affected by the metabolic field conditions the framework addresses, is among the first and most visible responders to systemic improvement.

 04p53 and the Quality of Cellular Decision-Making